 - From the section Kent

 The granddaughter of a man who was left critically injured in a hit-and-run has appealed to the driver to come forward.

 Thomas Davis, 85, suffered multiple fractures as he crossed the A2 London Road outside the Premier Inn in Rainham at 23:20 BST on Friday.

 He had been returning to the hotel after the Polhill cycling club's annual dinner in Upchurch.

 The car, which failed to stop, may have been a silver Peugeot, Kent Police said while appealing for witnesses.

 Nicole Sawhney, Mr Davis's granddaughter, has been at his hospital bedside since the crash.

-She said the active cyclist, who now lived in Lincoln, had established the Polhill Cycling Club when he lived in Gillingham.'No illusions'
+She said the active cyclist, who now lived in Lincoln, had established the Polhill Cycling Club when he lived in Gillingham.